BRB-28/RAWG_API-to-SQLServer/README.txt

 - Database Load:
   Uses pyodbc to connect to SQL Server and insert cleaned tables with proper primary/foreign key relationships.

+  ### Database Setup

+This project requires the following stored procedure:
+- Copy_Staging_To_Games

+Before running the pipeline, deploy this procedure to your SQL Server:

 Tech Stack

 - Python (requests, pandas, boto3, pyodbc, numpy)